corda/corda/docs/source/protocol-state-machines.rst

       val sessionID = random63BitValue()

-      // Make the first message we'll send to kick off the protocol. val hello = SellerTradeInfo(args.assetToSell, args.price, args.myKeyPair.public, sessionID)
+      // Make the first message we'll send to kick off the protocol. val hello = SellerTradeInfo(assetToSell, price, myKeyPair.public, sessionID)

-      val partialTX = sendAndReceive<SignedWireTransaction>(TRADE_TOPIC, args.buyerSessionID,
+      val partialTX = sendAndReceive(TRADE_TOPIC, buyerSessionID, sessionID, hello, SignedWireTransaction::class.java)
-              sessionID, hello)
       logger().trace { "Received partially signed transaction" }

 That's pretty straightforward.
 We generate a session ID to identify what's happening on the seller side, fill out the initial protocol message, and then call ``sendAndReceive``.
 This function takes a few arguments:

-- A type argument, which is the object we're expecting to receive from the other side.
 - The topic string that ensures the message is routed to the right bit of code in the other side's node.
 - The session IDs that ensure the messages don't get mixed up with other simultaneous trades.
-- And finally, the thing to send.
+- The thing to send.
 It'll be serialised and sent automatically.
+- Finally a type argument, which is the kind of object we're expecting to receive from the other side.

 Once sendAndReceive is called, the call method will be suspended into a continuation.
 When it gets back we'll do a log message.
 The buyer is supposed to send us a transaction with all the right inputs/outputs/commands in return, with their cash put into the transaction and their signature on it authorising the movement of the cash.

-.. note:: There are a few rules you need to bear in mind when writing a class that will be used as a continuation.
+.. note:: There are a couple of rules you need to bear in mind when writing a class that will be used as a continuation.
    The first is that anything on the stack when the function is suspended will be stored into the heap and kept alive by the garbage collector.
 So try to avoid keeping enormous data structures alive unless you really have to.